• About

 We invite and encourage 5th graders and parent(s), to join us for the Celebration of Communion which builds on prior learning and takes children deeper into the meaning of The Lord’s Supper.

-• Each participant will also design and shape their own Communion cup.
+• Each participant will also design their own Communion cup.

 • We spend a great deal of time working in family units, so the presence of an adult is important.
 If a parent is unable to attend we suggest inviting another adult who is significant in the 5th grader’s life: a baptismal sponsor, grandparent or other relative.